Examples of "simple" search queries in Azure AI Search

 In the context of a Boolean search, the default "searchMode": "any"

 The following example provides an illustration.
-Running the following query with searchMode (any), 42 documents are returned: those containing the term "restaurant", plus all documents that don't have the phrase "air conditioning".
+The query looks for matches on restaurant that exclude the phrase air conditioning.
+If you run the following query with searchMode (any), 43 documents are returned: those containing the term restaurant, plus all documents that don't have the phrase *air conditioning.

 Notice that there's no space between the boolean operator (-